invoiceninja/invoiceninja.github.io/source/en/faq.md

 - When you send a client an invoice, the email contains a link to view the invoice online in the client portal.
 - The client portal is an online self-serve dashboard for your client to see their invoices, make payments, download statements, manage subscriptions, payment methods, and more.
 - Client portal access is available for all your clients.
 You can optionally allow anyone to register as a new client under Settings>Client Portal>Registration.
-- If you enable “Client Initiated Payments” under Settings>Online Payments, you can even allow your clients to make a payment online without you having to send an invoice (you can also set the “Minimum Payment Amount” for client-initiated payments)
+- If you enable "Client Initiated Payments" under Settings>Online Payments, you can even allow your clients to make a payment online without you having to send an invoice (you can also set the "Minimum Payment Amount" for client-initiated payments)
 - Only the enabled modules in Invoice Ninja will show in the client portal.
 For example, if you turn off Quotes, that option won't be visible to clients anymore.
 See: [Enabled Modules](/en/basic-settings/#enabled-modules)
 - You can see how the client portal looks for your clients by clicking the “Client Portal” option: